behu-kea/first-semester-java/lessons/week-05/2-tuesday.md

 - If cpr does not adhere to a valid cpr number - the method will throw a new InputMismatchException
 - If InputMismatchException is thrown - the program will inform the user and request another input

+#### Extra Extra Credit: Google Interview question

+Ask in class if you want a challenge Google uses in their interview process